The Effects of Discrimination Based on Sex

-These work conditions would understandably have an adverse effect on the mind of any woman who has had to work while experiencing gender discrimination.
-Learn more about the negative effects of gender discrimination with the help of the attorneys at Barrett & Farahany.
+These work conditions would understandably hurt the minds of any woman who has had to work while experiencing gender discrimination.
+Learn more about the negative effects of gender discrimination with the help of the gender discrimination attorneys at Barrett & Farahany.

 If you have experienced gender discrimination in the workplace, do not hesitate to contact us for help.